-Notable areas of exotic perennial grasses previously mapped along road and track sides were recorded again in 2022 and are mapped in Figure 5.
+Notable areas of exotic perennial grasses previously mapped along road and track sides, were recorded again in 2023 (Figure 5).
 The dominant exotic grass species in these areas include Setaria sphacelata (South African Pigeon Grass), Andropogon virginicus (Whisky Grass), and Axonopus fissifolius (Narrow-leafed Carpet Grass), as well as a variety of annual and perennial exotic herbs.
 The areas dominated by exotic grasses are primarily restricted to the power line easement, around existing dwellings, track edges, perimeter of quarry disturbance area and previously cleared regrowth areas on the southern part of Lot 14.